Nebraska Health and Human Services

 - Continue to support the training and implementation of Capture Falls within the CAHs

-- Support participation of CAHs in an annual quality conference in Nebraska
+- Supporting participation of CAHs in an annual quality conference in Nebraska

-- Conduct comprehensive financial and operational assessments for low or negative margin CAHs
+Nebraska's key activity for this area includes conducting comprehensive financial and operational assessments for low or negative margin CAHs.

-- Work with stakeholders to set target goals for implementing strategies
+- Working with stakeholders to set target goals for implementing strategies

 - Provide technical assistance to help the community achieve the target goals